egiberne/free-quiz-app/Instructions.md

 # Learn Accessibility by Building a Quiz

-## Step 1
+## Step 1 | Specifies the language of the element's content
 Welcome to the first part of the Accessibility Quiz.
 As you are becoming a seasoned HTML and CSS developer, we have started you off with the basic boilerplate.

-Start this accessibility journey by providing a `lang` attribute to your `html` element.
+Start this accessibility journey by ***providing a `lang` attribute to your `html` element***.
 This will assist screen readers in identifying the language of the page.

-## Step 2
+## Step 2 | Specifies the character encoding
 You may be familiar with the meta element already; it is used to specify information about the page, such as the title, description, keywords, and author.

-Give your page a meta element with an appropriate charset value.
+Give your page a meta element with an ***appropriate charset value***.

 The charset attribute specifies the character encoding of the page, and, nowadays, *UTF-8* is the only encoding supported by most browsers.

-## Step 3
+## Step 3 | Specifies the user's visible area of a web page to make the website look good on all devices
 Continuing with the meta elements, a viewport definition tells the browser how to render the page.
 Including one betters visual accessibility on mobile, and improves SEO, search engine optimization.

-Add a viewport definition with a content attribute detailing the width and initial-scale of the page.
+***Add a viewport definition with a content attribute detailing the width and initial-scale of the page***.

 ## Step 33